jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 You can uncomment the `import` statements at the top of the file.

-Once this has been added, be sure to a export it for use:
+Once this snippet has been added, be sure to export it for use:

 ```ts title=.Code/Frontend/src/content.config.ts
 export const collections = { workshopExercise, blog };